-If you are looking for information on how to be a counselor in North Carolina, we have compiled some helpful information for you.
+If you are looking for information on how to be an LPC in North Carolina, we have compiled some helpful information for you.

 To become a counselor In North Carolina, one will usually need a Master’s degree.